In the UK 70 per cent of flights are booked online and 95 per cent are now issued digitally as

-The ‘Transforming healthcare through technology’ conference and exhibition, taking place on 23 November at Chorley Town Hall, and chaired by BusinessCloud editor and award-winning journalist Chris Maguire, will bring together professionals and the public from across the health and care system to discuss and debate how technology innovation could improve outcomes, maximising resources but ‘powered by people’.
+The ‘Transforming healthcare through technology’conference and exhibition, taking place on 23 November at The Lancastrian, Chorley Town Hall, and chaired by BusinessCloud editor and award-winning journalist Chris Maguire, will bring together professionals and the public from across the health and care system to discuss and debate how technology innovation could improve outcomes, maximising resources but ‘powered by people’.

 Pankaj Chandak, transplant registrar, Guy’s and St Thomas’ Hospital, London

 Ajith George, consultant head and neck surgeon, University Hospitals of North Midland NHS Trust / honorary clinical lecturer & MD endoscope-i

 Dominic Cushnan, Digital Innovation Manager, NHS Horizons (part of NHS England)

 Naomi McVey, Programme Manager AHP Workforce, Health Education England (North West)